bgao/gettext-msvc/README.txt

        |   |-- iconv.c
        |   `-- (and more...)
        `-- (and more...)

+4. Apply gettext.patch: `patch -p1 < gettext.patch`

-4. Open gettext.sln in Visual Studio 2017.
+5. Open gettext.sln in Visual Studio 2019.

-5. Select a configuration (Release or Debug) and a platform (Win32 or x64) and click BUILD -> Build Solution.
+6. Select a configuration (Release or Debug) and a platform (Win32 or x64) and click BUILD -> Build Solution.

 Once this is done, the .dll and .lib files are in one of the following